 No longer kids, my daughter and son are now 33 and 29 and still play the game.
 If they have kids, they will probably teach those offspring this law the jungle too.

 I continue to love the informality of Southwest Airlines.
 When I was in a corporate position, my New York bosses were shocked when I requested routing so I could fly Southwest.
-But the suits didn’t understand my deep allegiance to this airline.
+But the suits didn’t understand my deep allegiance to this Texas start-up airline.

-Southwest Airlines helped my family live a life of more adventure and travel.
+Southwest Airlines helped my family more easily live a life of more adventure and travel.
 To paraphrase a SWA flight attendant that served us on the way to El Paso, “Get on quick, ’cause this Boeing is going!”